Quantum computational chemistry: Illustrative examples

 We can split this operator using Trotterization with a single Trotter step

 Using the JW encoding, we find that

-It was shown in Ref.~\cite{romero2017strategies} that all Pauli terms arising from the same excitation operators commute.
+It was shown by \textcite{romero2017strategies} that all Pauli terms arising from the same excitation operators commute.
 As a result, each of the exponentials in Eq.~(\ref{TrotterUCC}) can be separated into a product of exponentials of a single Pauli string.
 For example

-In Ref.~\cite{TrappedIon} the UCCSD operator for H$_2$ was simplified by implementing the single excitation terms as basis rotations, and combining terms in the double excitation operator (by considering the effect of each term on the HF state).
-We note that this latter technique is only possible because there is only one double excitation operator for this molecule, and so is not a scalable technique in general.
+\textcite{TrappedIon} simplified the UCCSD operator for H$_2$ by implementing the single excitation terms as basis rotations, and combining terms in the double excitation operator (by considering the effect of each term on the HF state).
+This latter technique is only possible because there is only one double excitation operator for this molecule, and so is not a scalable technique in general.
 The UCCSD operator is simplified to

 This can be implemented using the circuit ~\cite{whitfield2011simulation} shown in Fig.~\ref{UCCH2}.